TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 Characteristica
 """""""""""""""

-* A utility class MUST contain only static methods
+* A utility class MUST contain only static methods.

-* Utility classes MUST NOT have state, no local properties, no DB access, ...
+* Utility classes MUST NOT have state, no local properties, no DB access, … .

-* Utility methods MAY call other utility methods
+* Utility methods MAY call other utility methods.

-* Utility class methods MUST NOT have dependencies to non static methods like other class instances or global variables
+* Utility class methods MUST NOT have dependencies to non static methods like other class instances or global variables.

-* Utility class methods MUST have high unit test coverage
+* Utility class methods MUST have high unit test coverage.

-* Utility class scope MUST be small and domain logic MUST NOT be encapsulated in static methods
+* Utility class scope MUST be small and domain logic MUST NOT be encapsulated in static methods.

-* Utility classes MUST be located in a utility sub folder and MUST end with :code:`Utility`, eg. :code:`FoobarUtility`
+* Utility classes MUST be located in a utility sub folder and MUST end with :code:`Utility`, eg. :code:`FoobarUtility`.

 * Static methods MUST be located in utility classes and SHOULD NOT be added to other classes, except a specific pattern has a hard requirement to a static helper method within its class.
 All classes